QUOTES ABOUT WRITING

 “When one turns to the magnificent edifice of the physical sciences, and sees how it was reared; what thousands of disinterested moral lives of men lie buried in its mere foundations; what patience and postponement, what choking down of preference, what submissions to the icy laws of outer fact are wrought into its very stones and mortar; how absolutely impersonal it stands in its vast augustness – then how besotted and contemptible seems every little sentimentalist who comes blowing his voluntary smoke-wreaths, and pretending to decide things from out of his private dream!
 Can we wonder if those bred in the rugged and manly school of science should feel like spewing such subjectivism out of their mouths?”
 William James

 I always wanted to write poetry, the Swiss watch of words, but was stalled for decades.
-In my fifties I saw that the key is finding the theme, the strong idea without which poems are wankery.
-A good short story has an interesting idea to get you in, and another, derived from the first, to get you out; ideally a poem is the same; To My Young Wife would qualify; but you can wing it with only one idea.
+In my fifties I saw that the key is finding the story, as a journalist has to find the angle.
+All those decades I’d been abandoning poems because they had no storyline, the strong idea without which it’s wankery.
+The ideal short story has an interesting idea to get you in, and another, derived from the first, to get you out; ideally a poem is the same.
+To My Young Wife would qualify, but you can wing it with only one idea.

 The purpose of a poem is to make the poet look good.
 Make yourself look bad and you’re instantly original.
-This mustn’t be romantic badness, but a shaming pettiness: spite, envy, cowardice, etc; small sins that the reader shares.
+This mustn’t be romantic badness, but a shaming pettiness: spite, envy, cowardice, etc.

 Maybe you have to put up with being a bit lonely, like models being hungry.